majikandy/Magic-Primes/README.md

-I will donate a couple of bottles of wine as prizes for performance and artistic impression as follows:
+David will donate a couple of bottles of wine as prizes for performance and artistic impression as follows:

-Performance: for the application that runs in the shortest time while producing the correct results Artistic impression: for the most concise or elegant code
+Performance: for the application that runs in the shortest time while producing the correct results

+Artistic impression: for the most concise or elegant code